lucianoZG/SistemaCarniceria/README.md

 ## 📖 Overview

-A comprehensive **Full Stack Management Solution** designed to digitize the daily operations of a retail meat business (Butcher Shop).
+A comprehensive **Full Stack Solution** designed to digitize a retail meat business.
+The system serves two distinct purposes:
+1.  **Management Dashboard:** For Admins and Employees to track stock, manage sales, and generate reports.
+2.  **E-commerce Portal:** For **Customers** to browse products, add items to a **Shopping Cart**, and place orders online.

 This system replaces manual/paper-based workflows with a centralized digital platform, allowing business owners to track stock in real-time, manage employee sales, and generate historical reports.
 It was built with a strong focus on **Relational Database Design** and **Business Logic integrity**.